BonsaiDen/JavaScript-Garden/doc/typeof.md

 ### In conclusion

-In order to check the type of an object, it is highly recommended to use `Object.prototype.toString`, as it is the only reliable way of doing so.
+In order to check the type of an object, it is highly recommended to use `Object.prototype.toString`; as this is the only reliable way of doing so.
-As shown in the type table, some return values of `typeof` are not defined in the specification and can therefore differ in various implementations.
+As shown in the above type table, some return values of `typeof` are not defined in the specification; thus, the can across various implementations.

-Unless checking for a variable to be defined, `typeof` should be avoided at **all costs**.
+Unless checking whether a variable is defined, `typeof` should be avoided at **all costs**.